Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Personal support and access to resources are crucial to sustained recovery.
-Individual support from Waverley Place staff helps members establish and carryout personal goals while mutual peer support from other community members helps individuals engage in meaningful activities and roles.
-There are ample opportunities to have conversations about stigma, discrimination, self-stigma, advocacy, and empowerment.
+At Waverley Place, we understand that support and access to resources are crucial to sustained recovery.
+With this in mind, our staff helps members establish and carry out personal goals.
+Mutual peer support from community members helps individuals engage in meaningful activities and roles.
+We provide many opportunities to have conversations about stigma, discrimination, self-stigma, advocacy, and empowerment.

-At Waverley Place, members also have access to computers, art supplies, garden, meditation space, and a local athletic club.
+Members also have access to computers, art supplies, a garden, meditation space, and a local athletic club.

-Individuals interested in becoming members of Waverley Place can be self-referred, referred by McLean providers, or referred by programs and providers within the greater community.
+Individuals interested in becoming members of Waverley Place can be self-referred, referred by McLean providers, or referred by programs and providers in the greater community.
 For further information, please contact:

 The program is located near the Belmont campus on Pleasant Street in Belmont.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.